MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/quickstart-revoscalepy-linear-regression-model.md

 ## Create a data source object

 The data is retrieved locally from sample .xdf files included in Machine Learning Server.
 In this step, set the file path and then create a data source object to load the data.
+The sample data provides airline delays over a given time period, for multiple airlines.

     sample_data_path = revoscalepy.RxOptions.get_option("sampleDataDir")